UK, outside Wales

 How to apply for funding

 Students who are ordinarily resident in England will apply to Student Finance England for their funding.
-The application process for students who intend to start a course in September 2020 is expected to open in March 2020.
+The application process for students who intend to start a course in September 2023 is due to open in March 2023

 If you have any questions please get in touch with the Student Funding and Advice Team.